MicrosoftDocs/winrt-api/windows.ui.input.spatial/spatialgesturesettings.md

 ### -field DoubleTap:2
 Enable support for the double-tap gesture.

-This represents two quick air taps with a hand (finger press followed by finger release) or two quick presses and releases of the primary button on a controller.
+This represents two quick air taps with a hand (finger press followed by finger release) or two quick presses and releases of the Select trigger or button on a controller.

 Handle the Tapped event and check that TapCount is 2 to react to this gesture.

 ### -field Hold:4
 Enable support for the hold gesture.

-This represents the user holding down either their finger or the primary button on a controller for longer than the system's hold threshold.
+This represents the user holding down either their finger or the Select trigger or button on a spatial controller for longer than the system's hold threshold.

 This gesture can be used to take a secondary action, such as showing a menu.